Brown soft scale (Coccus hesperidum)

 - horticulture oil (several brands)-Consult label for rate and use directions.
 Apply oil during delay-dormant stage.
 Time application to coincide with temperatures of 60°F, dry weather, and crawler emergence.
 A second application will likely be necessary 2 to 4 weeks later.
 Monitor vines for crawler emergence and apply oil accordingly.

-- pyriproxifen (Esteem) at 0.11 lb ai/a.
+- pyriproxifen (Knack) at 0.11 lb ai/a.
 PHI 7 days.
 Apply at dormant, delayed dormant, or in-season.
 Do not exceed 2 applications per year.
 Time in-season applications to crawler release for best results.
 As an insect growth regulator, evidence of this product working will be slower than typical contact insecticides.